This post was most recently updated on July 31st, 2022.4 min read.

 - Beginning December 18th, 2019, tenants can no longer create new Delve blogs.

-- Beginning January 18th, 2020, you can no longer create new posts in existing blogs
+- Beginning January 18th, 2020, you can no longer create new posts on existing blogs

 - Beginning April 17th, 2020, existing Delve blogs will be deleted and removed from Delve profiles.

-So according the current timeline, Microsoft is disabling the creation of new sites with template “POINTPUBLISHINGPERSONAL#0” already in 3 weeks.
-In less than 2 months, all of the Pages-lists (the actual name is for whatever reason pPg, but it’s still called “Pages”) on those sites will be set to read only -mode.
+So according to the current timeline, Microsoft is disabling the creation of new sites with the template “POINTPUBLISHINGPERSONAL#0” already in 3 weeks.
+In less than 2 months, all of the Pages-lists (the actual name is for whatever reason pPg, but it’s still called “Pages”) on those sites will be set to read-only -mode.
 And next April

 This schedule is pretty wild.
 Completely crippling a feature with only 2 months of advance notice is scary, but removing customer data with less than 6 months of a warning and no export options is pretty harsh.